ROADWARE 10 MINUTE CONCRETE MENDER™

 Limitations:

-Roadware 10 Minute Concrete Mender™ is designed for use on interior or exterior concrete surfaces.
-It is intended for dormant cracks, dormant contraction joints, spall repair and more.
-10 Minute Concrete Mender™ is designed to restore the concrete back to original design parameters.
-Underlying causes of cracking or deterioration should be addressed before making repairs.
-It must be applied to concrete free of surface moisture, dirt or contaminates.
+Roadware 10 Minute Concrete Mender™ is specifically formulated for both interior and exterior concrete surfaces.
+It is suitable for repairing dormant cracks, dormant contraction joints, spalls, and more.
+This product aims to restore concrete to its original design specifications.
+Before applying the mender, it is important to address any underlying causes of cracking or deterioration.
+Additionally, the concrete surface must be clean and free of moisture, dirt, or contaminants prior to application.

 Packaging: